 - Saipem, Italy

 What is a Turnkey Project?

 One of the unique modes of carrying out international business is a turnkey project.
-The turnkey projects mean a contract under which a firm agrees to fully design, construct and equip a manufacturing/ business/ service facility and turn the project over to the purchaser when it is ready for operation for remuneration.
+Turnkey projects mean a contract under which a firm agrees to fully design, construct and equip a manufacturing/ business/ service facility and turn the project over to the purchaser when it is ready for remuneration.

-Synonyms for the term turnkey project are a turnkey solution, turnkey delivery, or ready-to-use.
+The term turnkey project is a turnkey solution, turnkey delivery, or ready-to-use.
 The client should be able “just to turn the key.”
-The turnkey project supplier is the general contractor (or leading supplier, direct supplier, or main contractor).
+The turnkey project supplier is the general contractor (leading supplier, direct supplier, or main contractor).

-Turnkey projects in practice: In a turnkey project, the supplier takes on complete responsibility for the adherence to delivery dates, the scope, and the cost of the entire subject of delivery to the customer.
+Turnkey projects in practice: In a turnkey project, the supplier takes on complete responsibility for the adherence to delivery dates, the scope, and the cost of the entire delivery subject to the customer.

-The customer thus is not affected by any risks inside the project, and the result of the project is covered by one agreement.
+Thus, the customer is not affected by any risks inside the project, and the project result is covered by one agreement.

 Turnkey Projects examples